bingyangchen/KM-software/System Design/System Design 101.md

 MongoDB → Cassandra → ScyllaDB

 In 2015, the first version of Discord was built on top of a single MongoDB replica.
-Around Nov 2015, MongoDB stored 100 million messages and the RAM couldn’t hold the data and index any longer.
+Around Nov 2015, MongoDB stored 100 million messages and the RAM couldn't hold the data and index any longer.
 The latency became unpredictable.
 Message storage needs to be moved to another database.
 Cassandra was chosen.

 In 2017, Discord had 12 Cassandra nodes and stored billions of messages.